 You can pass values to an ad-hoc query or invoked module at runtime using external variables.
-Specify the variable values using ServerEvaluationCall.addVariable.or ServerEvaluationCall.addVariableAs.
+Specify the variable values using serverEvaluationCall.addVariable. or ServerEvaluationCall.addVariableAs.

-Use addVariable for simple value types, such as string, Number, and Boolean and values with a suitable AbstractWriteHandle, such as DOMHandle for XML.
+Use addVariable for simple value types, such as string, Number, and Boolean and values with a suitable AbstractWriteHandle, such as DOMHandle for XML and JacksonHandle for JSON.
 For example:

 '''

 ServerEvaluationCall theCall = client.newServerEval();

 ...

+theCall.addVariable("aString", "hello")

 '''

 '''

-theCall.addVariable("aString", "hello")

 .addVariable("aBool", true)

 .addVariable("aNumber", 3.14);

 '''